5 tips to learn anatomy as a sculptor

 The author of this article used approximately 1kg of inexpensive terra cotta clay to craft a human heart to scale, as well as the proximal beginnings of the large blood vessels.
 This mass did not account for the atria and ventricles that would be removed (a healthy adult human heart is typically ~300g) which was reused to make the pericardial sac.
 The coronary arteries and cardiac veins were hinted at through small folds in the texture of the clay, that represent the fibrous covering of the epicardium.
 Seeing your sculpture as a living model can help your comprehension.

 When you come across anatomy you’re unsure of, you can always check the structures present in Kenhub’s atlas for easy reference.
 For example, there are illustrations depicting the heart both in situ (in the mediastinum) and isolated.
 The latter is presented with lateral, anterior, posteroinferior, transverse (valvular) sections, as well as additional material on the CNS innervation, vasculature and surrounding diaphragmatic structures.
 If that’s not your cup of tea, there are also relevant articles and videos to ensure a variety of learning formats.
-For example, how a detailed tutorial on the anatomy of heart valves can lead to a better understanding of the heart as a pump and controlling bloodflow through the cardiac cycle (for example this video about the heart valves).
+For example, how a detailed tutorial on the anatomy of heart valves can lead to a better understanding of the heart as a pump and controlling bloodflow through the cardiac cycle.

 Once the shape of the organ is made, you can perform ‘surgery’ to create an internal view.
 The section you choose to make should give a view of the organ that is also structurally stable.
 A coronal dissection of the clay heart pictured led to an open view of the dorsal cardiac wall, distinguishing the heart chambers, atrioventricular valves, chordae tendinae and associated papillary muscles.
 The septum and left ventricular wall have the thickest musculature, needed for effective pumping of oxygenated blood from the pulmonary vasculature into the systemic circulation.
 Remembering these physiological details are important for not only accurate sculpting but in understanding the holistic processes of the human body.